DZone

 };

-In this example, the moment the modal is opened, it automatically comes into focus, making it sensitive to users using a keyboard.
-The close button uses an aria-label for easy identification, and the modal is described as a dialog; it uses an aria-modal attribute (Watanabe, Geraldo, & Mattos, 2014).
+In this example, when the modal is opened, it automatically becomes focused, making it sensitive to keyboard users.
+The close button uses an aria-label for easy identification, the modal is described as a dialog; it uses an aria-modal attribute (Watanabe, Geraldo, & Mattos, 2014).

 Understandable: Clear Labels and Instructions

-The low cognitive load is supported by unambiguously presenting instructions and making sure that every form element has a label to refer to or a name to describe it.
+The low cognitive load is supported by unambiguously presenting instructions and ensuring that every form element has a label to refer to or a name to describe it.

 JavaScript